SpitFire-666/Firefox-Stuff/README.md

 | ✅ | [Old Reddit Redirect](https://addons.mozilla.org/en-US/firefox/addon/old-reddit-redirect/) | Redirects all reddit links to the old Reddit |
 | ✅ | [Don't track me Google](https://addons.mozilla.org/en-US/firefox/addon/dont-track-me-google1/) | Google Search results are converted to an ugly link upon click.
 This link enables tracking for Google.
 This addon removes Google's link-conversion/tracking feature.
 This speeds up loading search results and allows you to normally copy links. | |
 | | [Bypass Twitter login](https://addons.mozilla.org/en-US/firefox/addon/twitter-without-logging-in/) | |

+# userChrome.css

+- Enable in about:config by setting ``toolkit.legacyUserProfileCustomizations.stylesheets`` to ``true``
+- Open your Firefox profile folder (go to about:support > Profile Folder > Open Folder
+- Create new folder "chrome" in your profile
+- Create new file userChrome.css in your profile's chrome folder
+- Edit the userChrome.css file with tweaks
+- Restart Firefox

 # Tips / Tricks